389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 - Push the changes

-        git push origin rawhide
+        git push origin f39

-- Do the official Koji build, and update bodhi
+- Do the official Koji build, save the resulting URL for later

-        fedpkg --release fxx build --nowait
+        fedpkg --release f39 build --nowait

 - An email will be sent from Koji telling you if the build was successful, or can just monitor the build link

 - Do **fedpkg update** for each branch you did a build for.
-This will submit this build to "bohdi" for the final Fedora release
+This will submit this build to "bohdi" for the final Fedora release.
+Save the resulting URL for later

         fedpkg update